asyncapi/website/pages/docs/concepts/asyncapi-document/add-server.md

 ## Define Servers

 Define the servers in your AsyncAPI specification file.
-The servers section is used to describe the servers that your API connects to.
+Server definitions specify the server to which a channel or operation is connected.
 Here's an example of how to define a server in AsyncAPI:

 ```yaml
 servers: